MarkPhamm/duckdb-dbt-metricflow/README.md

 # duckdb-dbt-metricflow

-Testing metricflow on duckdb - dbt
+Testing metricflow, dbt exposure and collibri - dbt on duckdb

-🤓 Please run the following steps:
+## Set up

-1. Switch to the root directory of the generated sample project (e.g. `cd mf_tutorial_project`).
+Switch to the root directory of the generated sample project (e.g. `cd duckdb-dbt-metricflow`).
    This enables use of the tutorial project and associated connection profile in later steps.
    Run `cd database && pwd` to get the full path to your database directory.
    Update the path in `profiles-example.yml` to point to your DuckDB database location.

+## 1. Metricflow

+🤓 Please run the following steps:

+1. Run `dbt debug` to test the connection
 2. Run `dbt build` to seed tables and produce artifacts.

 3. Try validating your data model: